 Commercial Electrician Salaries

-According to the BLS data of 2015, the average salary for commercial electricians was $56,670.
+According to the Bureau of Labor Statistics, the average salary for commercial electricians as of 2015 was $56,670.

 The top 10% of specialists made $79,030 on average.

-The highest-paying states for commercial electricians in 2015 were:
+The highest-paying states for commercial electricians were as follows:

-The major employers of commercial electricians in the US include:
+The major employers of commercial electricians in the U.S. include the following: